 Knowledgeable volunteer Tour Guides offer free 90-minute orientation, history and art tours from the Perth City Visitor Kiosk.

-To register for a group tour of 10 -15 people email email@example.com or phone 9461 3333.
-Six weeks’ notice is requested for group bookings and tours are subject to volunteer availability.
+To register for a group tour of 10 -15 people email firstname.lastname@example.org or phone 9461 3333.
+Two weeks’ notice is requested for group bookings and tours are subject to volunteer availability.

 Please note that our qualified iCity volunteer tour guides are not available on public holidays and tours may be cancelled due to unfavourable weather conditions, low numbers or subject to volunteer availability.